RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/fabrication_considerations_for_3D_printing.md

 title: Fabrication Considerations for 3D printing
 ---

 There is more to 3D printing than designing components and parts and replicating those 3D solid models into useful assemblies.
 When beginning a design, one must take into account the 3D filament to use, the 3D printing equipment, the model’s final resolution and the limitations of each 3D CAD software to fabricate quality parts.
-By keeping these key elements in mind, along with repetition, the 3D printing practitioner and designer will maximize his/her efforts, resulting in high quality finished products.
+By keeping these key elements in mind, along with repetition, the 3D printing practitioner and designer will maximize his/her efforts, resulting in high-quality finished products.

 Following are some of the main consideration one must keep a note of while designing and fabricating parts using 3D printing: